espona/meetup-service/README.md

 Basic Javadoc documentation on the project classes can be found under the [/doc](https://github.com/espona/meetup-service/tree/master/doc) directory.

-Regarding the API documentation, [Swagger2](https://swagger.io/) has been setup, providing information in an interactive way for all the endpoints, including parameters and responses in case of error or success.
+Regarding the API documentation, [Swagger2](https://swagger.io/) has been setup, providing information in an interactive way for all the endpoints, including parameters and responses in case of error or success (http://localhost:8080/api/swagger-ui.html).